A guide to installing a cat door for your feline friends

 Loosely attach the interior side to the wooden door by screwing the centre screws on each side of the door.

 Install the exterior frame into the hole of the door.

 Push the frame into the door until the flanges of each side meet on the inside.

-Loosely attach the frame of the cat flap with screws.
+Loosely attach the frame of the cat door with screws.

-Test it to ensure that the cat flap is aligned with the door and fits well.
+Test it to ensure that the cat door is aligned with the door and fits well.

 Step 6: Secure the door in place